rstacruz/npm-pipeline-rails/docs/gulp.md

 # Gulp integration

-Run this command to run the automated setup.
+Run this to set your project up with a simple Gulp config.

 ```sh
 ./bin/rails generate npm_pipeline:gulp